brandonnmelchor/portfolio/README.md

 # Portfolio-Page

-I created my first Personal Portfolio Page using vanilla HTML and CSS.
+I created my first personal Portfolio Page using vanilla HTML and CSS.
 The web page is responsive to viewport size.
 Feel free to check it out!

 https://brandonnmelchor.github.io/Portfolio-Page/